XRPL-Commons/core-dev-bootcamp-2025/day-8/material/theory.ledger.md

-# XRPL Ledger Functionality and Architecture
+# XRP Ledger Functionality and Architecture
 ## Comprehensive Theory Lesson

 ---

-### What is the XRPL Ledger?
+### What is the XRP Ledger?

 **Fundamental Definition:**
-The XRPL Ledger is a cryptographically-secured, immutable record of the complete state of the XRP Ledger network at a specific point in time.
+The XRP Ledger is a cryptographically-secured, immutable record of the complete state of the XRP Ledger network at a specific point in time.

 **Core Characteristics:**
 - **Immutable**: Once validated, ledger data cannot be altered